Skip to Content

 Your doctor will likely ask you to limit your salt (sodium) intake.

-Salt causes you to retain water, which can add to fluid build-up in the lungs.
+Salt causes you to retain water, which can add to fluid build-up in and around the lungs.

-Your doctor may prescribe water pills to help rid your body of salt and water.
+Your doctor may prescribe diuretics (water pills) to help rid your body of salt and water.

-Your doctor may decide the best approach to treat your hepatic hydrothorax is surgery, such as:
+Your doctor may decide the best approach to treat your hepatic hydrothorax is surgery.

-• Paracentesis to remove fluid from the abdominal cavity.
+• Paracentesis — Removes fluid from the abdominal cavity.
 Doctors use it to treat ascites.
 It can also ease pressure on the lungs and provide relief for those with hepatic hydrothorax.

-• Transjugular intrahepatic portosystemic shunt (TIPS) to reduce portal hypertension by bypassing the damaged liver.
+• Transjugular intrahepatic portosystemic shunt (TIPS) — Reduces portal hypertension by bypassing the damaged liver.
 Doctors connect the portal and hepatic veins, then insert a stent to increase blood flow.
-This helps ease pressure on the veins and relieve fluid build-up in the abdominal and lung cavities.
+The shunt helps ease pressure on the veins and relieve fluid build-up in the abdominal and lung cavities.

 UPMC